guillaumedelaloy/Churn_analysis/README.md

 ##### Some visualisations

-Many churners have a month to month subscription:
+Many churners have a month to month subscription :